 A water filtration system can be installed in Harvard for the removal of any of the contaminants listed in the above table and more.
 A water softener is typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.
 Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water into a sealed chamber, then vented outside the home to ambient air.
 Other technologies and systems may be required to remove other contaminants.
 These systems are typically installed in the basement at the water supply point of entry.

 H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson, MA (Rte.
 62) & Middleton (Rte.
 114), MA.
-Articles published by the Company can be seen in Water Technology Magazines & other periodicals.
-See our publications section in our website at https://h2ocare.com/publications/.
-We can be reached by email at firstname.lastname@example.org or by calling us at 800-539-1100.
+Articles published by the Company can be seen in Water Technology Magazines at https://h2ocare/pub.
+We can be reached at email@example.com or 800-539-1100.